-Dictionaries and commentaries are valuable tools in evaluating scripture - they are the results of scholars who have great experience and knowledge in interpreting scripture, translating & contrasting language to understand what the text means.
-However bright or wise these people are, they were not inspired to write scripture, they may only provide their evaluations of it.
-You cannot "cherry-pick" words out of a passage and hope to understand its meaning.
-Because of the way translation works, the meaning of the word comes out of the passage... it is shaped and formed by the surrounding text.
-Meaning is birthed in context.
+Dictionaries and commentaries are valuable tools in evaluating Scripture, because they are the results of scholars who have great experience and knowledge in interpreting Scripture, translating & contrasting language to understand what the text means.
+However bright or wise these people are, they were not inspired to write Scripture, they may only provide their evaluations of it.
+A serious problem that confronts Christians is those teachers who would "cherry-pick" words out of a passage or even a verse out of the greater Pericope in which it resides and hope to understand its meaning and worse to develop theology around this out of its context.
+Because of the way translation works, the meaning of the word comes out of the greater passage and pericope... meaning is shaped and formed by the surrounding text.
+For Scripture, meaning is birthed out of its context.
 This is especially true of ancient texts where the limitations of words and word usage necessitated a different form of deriving meaning.
-We presume in arrogance that the great specificity we enjoy in our time and culture existed throughout time... it did not.
-Though they used words, it was a significantly different means of literary communication taken in whole, not in part.
+We presume in arrogance that the great specificity of vocabulary we enjoy in our time and culture existed throughout time... it did not.
+Though they used words, there were far fewer word choices.
+Thus, they used the context within the pericope to determine what a specific term actually meant.
+Ancient literature versus modern literature employed a significantly different means of literary communication taken in whole, not in part.